chengcli/canoe/doc/README-custom-command.md

-# Writing custom git command
+## Writing custom git command

+This article introduces two extremely useful custom commands, `git send` and `git done`.

 Writing custom git commands are simple as these three steps:
     - Create a file with a name in the given format git-mycommand.
 And this file should be given executable access.